wordofwarning/wordofwarning.org/current/2019-autumnwinter/athey/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Ron Athey" # the name of the artist or company
-show: "TBC" # the name of the show
+show: "Acephalous Monster" # the name of the show
 artist_size: 1
-show_size: 2
+show_size: 3
-header_image: "header_dickie.jpg"
+header_image: "header.jpg"
-season: "artist ?|10|2019"
+season: "Ron Athey 23|10|2019"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values